-Electric and ultra-low emission vehicles (ULEV) can be driven into Scotland’s low emission zones.
+Full electric and ultra-low emission vehicles (ULEVs) can be driven into Scotland’s Low Emission Zones.

-ULEVs in particular have been rising in popularity and there are now more than 12,000 in Scotland with demand outpacing the rest of the UK since 2017.
+ULEVs in particular have been rising in popularity.
+There are now more than 12,000 in Scotland, with demand outpacing the rest of the UK since 2017.

 Investment has also led to Scotland having one of the most comprehensive charge point networks in Europe and it’s growing all the time.
-Find out more about the ChargePlace Scotland and its locations here: https://chargeplacescotland.org/
+Find out more about the ChargePlace Scotland and its charging locations here.

 Click on these links for the Energy Saving Trust e-bike loan and the Energy Saving Trust e-bike grant fund for local authorities, public sector agencies, further and higher education institutions, active travel hubs and community groups.

-All of the cities setting up low emission zones have comprehensive public transport systems which should make it easy to travel without a car.
+All four cities setting up Low Emission Zones have comprehensive public transport systems which should make it easy for you to travel around without a car.

-You can find out more about the public travel options by clicking onbelow:
+You can find out more about the public travel options by clicking on the links below:

-If it’s necessary for you to drive into a low emission zone then why not car share with someone else and potentially help cut emissions?
+If it’s necessary for you to drive into a Low Emission Zone, then why not car share with someone else and potentially help cut greenhouse gas emissions?

 - Limit the number of people in the vehicle to as few as possible, ideally no more than two (applies to adults and children aged 12 and over)